Myth 1: Hire your air conditioning technician on Craigslist.

 If you choose a business or individual without having the ability to confirm their qualifications and expertise, it may end up costing you more over time.
 If the technician doesn’t have the skills to properly service your actual AC equipment, you could end up needing a second, more experienced contractor to correct their mistakes and end up paying multiple Trip Charges.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

-Budgeting a little bit more for a bigger, more trusted and reliable company can come with perks that help offer you more assurance, including a one-year satisfaction guarantee, expert workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the assurance that they’ll be there if you need them again.
+Budgeting a little bit more for a bigger, more trusted and reliable company can come with benefits that help offer you more assurance, including a one-year satisfaction guarantee, expert workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the assurance that they’ll be there if you need them again.